czbiohub-sf/yogo/docs/recipes.md

 #### Running many images from disk

 When running many images from disk, most likely you want to run them quickly.
 In this case, you want to load / preprocess images in the background and collate them into a batch before you feed it to YOGO.
 PyTorch's [Dataset](https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset) and [DataLoader](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader) are great.
 Implementing a dataset for your needs is very easy, and the PyTorch dataloader is very easy to tune to your needs.
-You may also be able to use one that I've already written if your use case is one of these:
+You may also be able to use one of the following:

 - [Loading images and image paths (`image_path_dataset.py`)](https://github.com/czbiohub-sf/yogo/blob/main/yogo/data/image_path_dataset.py)